 Daniel McClendon’s abstract work begins with a black and white primitive chaotic painting that is transformed by the catalyst of animal forms, shapes and energy.
 His work (pictured above) can be found at The Lift Studios in the River Arts District.

 The encaustic paintings by artist Constance Williams are the result of her early work in sculptural clay hand-building and experimenting with post-fired wax finishing.
 Beautifully colorful with playful topography, Williams’ paintings invite you to touch – something most artists would never allow.
 But she wants to engage the viewer in such an intimate way that there’s a tactile element to the experience.
-Her Surface Gallery in Biltmore Village features her work as well as the work of fellow artists.
+Her studio at RAMP Studios South (821 Riverside Drive) features her work.

 A long-time advocate for the fine arts in our region, Ben Long is a native son of North Carolina and a fine artist having studied in New York, France and Italy.
 The result of his experiences is a lifetime of prolific fresco painting in Europe and in the United States, including a Ben Long Fresco Trail that includes churches near his family’s home place in Ashe County, N.C. as well as other locations from Crossnore to Wilkesboro to Montreat to Charlotte.
 Visit Montreat College’s Church of the Prodigal just outside Black Mountain to see his fresco “Return of the Prodigal.”
 His work has been exhibited all over the world and is represented in the holdings of many private collectors.